keirthana/anbox-cloud-docs/howto/update/upgrade-anbox.md

     amc application show <application id or name>

 In case automatic updates are disabled for applications, AMS cannot update the application.
-See [Configure automatic application updates](https://discourse.ubuntu.com/t/24201#configure-automatic-application-updates-3) to enable automatic updates or to manually update the applications.
+See {ref}`sec-configure-automatic-app-updates` to enable automatic updates or to manually update the applications.